kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 Jekyll is increasing in popularity: I'm guessing this is due to the fact that it can [easily create a site which can be hosted on GitHub for free](https://help.github.com/articles/setting-up-a-custom-domain-with-pages).
 Also, Jekyll's attracting [lots of contributors](https://github.com/mojombo/jekyll/graphs/contributors) that are working together to make the platform better.

 And in all fairness, there are other options in terms of static site generators.
 [Dave Rupert](http://daverupert.com/) put together [a GitHub Gist of static site generators that was extended by commenters](https://gist.github.com/davatron5000/2254924).
-And in the .NET realm, there's lots of community action around Pretzel...check out [Pretzel's Github repo](https://github.com/Code52/pretzel) but surfing around [Pretzel's Trello Board](https://trello.com/b/2IUErvJ2/pretzel) is also a good idea.
+And in the .NET realm, [Pretzel](http://code52.org/pretzel/) looks interesting but is somewhat quiet in terms of commits to its [Github repo](https://github.com/Code52/pretzel).
+Checking out the [Pretzel Trello Board](https://trello.com/b/2IUErvJ2/pretzel) is a good idea.

 <a name="design-in-browser"></a>
 ### Design In-Browser